jagneservices/FleetForge/README.md

 Automated tests use [Playwright](https://playwright.dev).
 Configure Supabase and install dependencies before running them.

-1. Copy `supabase-config.example.js` to `supabase-config.js` and add your
+1. Copy `supabase-config.example.js` to `supabase-config.js` and replace the
-   Supabase credentials.
+   credential values with `process.env.SUPABASE_URL` and `process.env.SUPABASE_ANON_KEY` so the tests can read them from your environment.
 2. Create the tables and policies as shown above.
 3. Install dependencies and Playwright browsers: